mortenskoett/dotf-go/README.md

 	- OK Move logic into pkg
 	- OK Setup argument parsing in dotf-cli so eg. `dotf bla1 bla2 etc` is available.
 	- OK dotf-go should make this command accesible
-	- Fixup loose ends: Is it error resilient?
+	- OK Fixup loose ends: Is it error resilient?
 Does it actually handle parameters?
-	- Add ability to show commands and params
+	- Add ability to show commands and params in main file
+	- Add ability to show help only when asked for it

 - [ ] Add ability to install dotfiles, i.e. create symlinks for specific files in the dotfiles repo to that same location in user space. (logic from dotf-move can be used here)